 A high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
 Science has changed our lives and is vital to the world’s future prosperity, and all children should be taught essential aspects of the knowledge, methods, processes and uses of science.
 Through building up a body of key foundational knowledge and concepts, children are encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
 They are encouraged to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.

-Children in Years One and Two explore the world around them and raise their own questions.
+Children in key stage one explore the world around them and raise their own questions.
 They experience different types of scientific enquiries, including practical activities, and begin to recognise ways in which they might answer scientific questions.
 They use simple features to compare objects, materials and living things and, with help, decide how to sort and group them, observe changes over time, and, with guidance, they begin to notice patterns and relationships.
 They ask people questions and use simple secondary sources to find answers.
 They also use simple measurements and equipment (for example, hand lenses and egg timers) to gather data, carry out simple tests, record simple data, and talk about what they have found out and how they found it out.
 With help, they record and communicate their findings in a range of ways and begin to use simple scientific language.

 As well as working scientifically, four areas of science are taught in Year One including: